TeamMood/teammood.github.com/_posts/2020-02-02-15-retrospective-tools-best-of-list-2020.md

 ## Retrospective tool \#14: RetroTime

-More than enabling sticky-note sharing, RetroTime is a real help for teams to learn from their mistakes quickly and adapt to regular challenges.
+More than enabling sticky-note sharing, RetroTime is a real help for teams to **learn from their mistakes** quickly and **adapt to regular challenges**.
 It helps you identify patterns in feedback and troubleshoot your own processes.&nbsp;

 ### Pricing